Fostering closer ties with clients in the workplace

 Sheppard Robson Partner Robert Myers was invited by Property Week to discuss ways of increasing adaptability within office environments.
 The following article was published on 27th January 2017.

-Workplace designers are changing their approaching to client spaces within the office.
+Workplace designers are changing their approach to client spaces within the office.

 Traditionally, clients occupied dedicated and contained spaces that are segregated from staff areas and amenities.
 These spaces are designed as microcosms for meeting and entertaining, often with higher levels of finishes and with the best views.
 A carefully planned sequence of arrival spaces and ‘protected routes’ guide clients to these areas, which would often be the only spaces visitors see.